 Open edX

-free LMS with high-quality courses.
+Free LMS with high-quality courses

-What you'll like
+What you'll love

-What you won't like
+What you won't love

 Pricing

-What you'll like about Open edX
+What you'll love about Open edX

-Open source platform designed for massive open online courses (MOOCs).
+Open-source platform designed for massive open online courses (MOOCs).

 Customization and external integrations.

-Built-in analytics tools.
+Integrated analytics tools.

-Verified certifications for the completion of courses and programs.
+Verified certifications upon completing courses and programs.

-What you won't like about Open edX
+What you won't love about Open edX

 Open edX Pricing

-What you'll like
+What you'll love

-What you'll like about Open edX
+What you'll love about Open edX

-Open source platform designed for massive open online courses (MOOCs).
+Open-source platform designed for massive open online courses (MOOCs).

 Customization and external integrations.

-Built-in analytics tools.
+Integrated analytics tools.

-Verified certifications for the completion of courses and programs.
+Verified certifications upon completing courses and programs.

-What you won't like
+What you won't love

-What you won't like about Open edX
+What you won't love about Open edX

 Pricing